Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Jeremiahmaranda/README.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
+Waterfall is a more traditional approach to project management, involving a linear flow.
+Agile, on the other hand, embraces an iterative process.
+It involves rapid actions and great flexibility.
 Requirements Engineering:

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.